CarleeSantel/renewables-comps-analysis/README.md

 python3 comps.py
 ```

-The script will fetch live data for all 10 tickers, print a console summary with any flagged values (missing or negative line items), and save `renewables_comps.xlsx` to the working directory.
+script will get live data for all 10 tickers, print a summary with any flagged values, and save `renewables_comps.xlsx` to the working directory